 The Haliburton, Kawartha, Pine Ridge District Health Unit can be a valuable resource for food business operators.
 They offer food handler training courses and a wealth of information on food safety and nutrition.
+Click the link below to find out when the next food handler training session will be held or to access the contact information.
 Their public health inspectors are always happy to answer your questions.

 Farmers’ markets are an excellent place to start selling your food products.
 They are a low-risk way to test your product line and hear directly from your customers about what they want.
 Haliburton County operates three market locations from May until October: Tuesdays in Haliburton Village, Fridays at Stanhope, and Saturdays in Minden.
 The table fees are affordable, though you’ll need to purchase a tent or other shelter, and a table or two on which to display your wares.
 Securing a place at the market can be much easier than getting your product into other retail outlets and serve as a great way to launch and grow your business in a welcoming locale.
 Vendor application forms can be found on the HCFMA website below.

 Abbey Gardens is a not-for-profit charity that brings people together to learn about local food and sustainable living.
 They have made it their mission to support small food businesses through incubation, cross-promotion, and collaboration.
 Get to know the wonderful staff and volunteers at Abbey Gardens and discover how communities can grow great food business ideas.